pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - A repository created on an OCI compliant container registry that scan results are pushed to
 - A service account that can push an OCI artifact to the results repository
-- Credentials for any registry the scanner needd to pull images from to scan
+- Credentials for any registry the scanner needs to pull images from to scan

 The prerequisites for recurring scan are the same as Scan 2.0.
 For service accounts and credentials, you can do this manually following the Scan 2.0 directions, but the recommended approach is to use